 Dissappointed wth a Harley Cake.
+Should've been a Bike |

 Recently, a friend in a similar situation, was relating of the time spent dividing between visiting children abroad or awaiting for that call from a loved one for that annual travel companionship.